BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Throughout Chapter 4 LibSciBench was intensively used to record timings in conjunction with hardware events, which it collects via PAPI [@mucci1999papi] counters.

 ##Predictions and Modelling

+Augonnet et al. [@augonnet2010data] propose a task scheduling framework for efficiently issuing work between multiple heterogeneous accelerators on a per-node basis.
+They focus on the dynamic scheduling of tasks while automating data transfers between processing units to better utilise GPU-based HPC systems.
+Much of this work is placed on evaluating the scaling of two applications over multiple nodes -- each of which are comprised of many GPUs.
+Unfortunately, the presented methodology requires code to be rewritten using their MPI-like library.
+OpenCL, by comparison, has been in use since 2008 and supports heterogeneous execution on most accelerator devices.
+The algorithms presented to automate data movement should be reused for scheduling of OpenCL kernels to heterogeneous accelerator systems.

+Existing works, [@topcuoglu1999task], [@bajaj2004improving], [@xiaoyong2011novel] and [@sinnen2004list], have addressed heterogeneous distributed system scheduling and in particular the use of Directed Acyclic Graphs to track dependencies of high priority tasks.
+Provided the parallelism of each dependency is expressed as OpenCL kernels, the model proposed here can be used to improve each of these scheduler algorithms by providing accurate estimates of execution time for each task for each potential accelerator on which the computation could be performed.

+One such approach uses partial execution, as introduced by Yang et al. [@yang2005cross] enables low-cost performance estimates over a wide range of execution platforms.
+Here a short portion of a parallel code is executed and, since parallel codes are iterative behave predictably after the initial startup portion.
+An important restriction for this approach is it requires execution on each of the accelerators for a given code, which may be complicated to achieve using common HPC scheduling systems.

+An alternative performance prediction approach is given by Carrington et al. [@carrington2006performance].
+Their solution generates two separate models each requiring two fundamental components: firstly, a machine profile of each system generated by running micro-benchmarks to probe simple performance attributes of each machine; and secondly, application signatures generated by instrumented runs which measure block information such as floating-point utilization and load/store unit usage of an application.
+In their method, no training takes place and the micro-benchmarks were developed with CPU memory hierarchy in mind, thus it is unsuited to a broader range of accelerator devices.
+There are also many components and tools in use, for instance, network traffic is interpreted separately and requires the communication model to be developed from a different set of network performance capabilities, which needs more micro-benchmarks.

 \todo[inline]{Summarise this work!}
 https://ieeexplore.ieee.org/abstract/document/6714232/